National League System (football): History

-Future

 In March 2018, representatives of the National League system confirmed that a pure pyramid in a 1-2-4-8-16 was the goal.
 This meant the introduction of an eighth division at Step 4 and two further divisions at Step 5.
 The comments were made just prior to the introduction of the fourth division at Step 3 and the seventh at Step 4.
 On 17 April 2019, it was clarified that there would be 17 divisions at Step 6, down from 19 in 2018–19 and that the two new divisions at Step 5 would be in the Midlands and the west London/Thames Valley areas.
 On 24 April, it was announced that the Northern Premier League had been awarded the operation of the eighth division at Step 4.
 Initially scheduled for implementation in 2020–21, but due to the coronavirus disease pandemic in England which prematurely ended the remainder of the 2019–20 season for leagues at Steps 3 to 6 on 26 March 2020, the FA postponed it to the 2021–22 season when football leagues from Step 2 below had their seasons curtailed again by restrictions from COVID-19 lockdowns on 24 February 2021.
 The two Step 5 divisions are administered by the Combined Counties and United Counties leagues.